rocicorp/diff-server/README.md

 * _remote_ - the last-known state of the Replicant Server
 * _local_ - the current state exposed to the host application

-Each dataset is either empty or has one of the Replicant `Commit` types (see "Data Model").
+Each dataset is either empty or has one of the Replicant `Commit` types (see "Processing Model").

-## User Data Model
+## Data Model

 The data model exposed to user code is a fairly standard document database approach, like Google Firestore, Couchbase, RethinkDB, etc: